 At its core, adoption is the often complex legal process of transferring parental rights from one set of parents to another.
-There are many state laws in place to help protect children, expectant parents and adoptive families throughout this process.
+There are many North Carolina adoption laws in place to help protect children, expectant parents and adoptive families throughout this process.

-Because A Child’s Hope is directed by an experienced North Carolina adoption attorney, we are committed to helping you understand these laws and ensuring your adoption is completed safely and legally.
+Because A Child’s Hope is directed by an experienced North Carolina adoption attorney, we are committed to helping you understand the North Carolina adoption laws and ensuring your adoption is completed safely and legally.

 If you are considering adoption in N.C., either as hopeful adoptive parents or a woman facing an unplanned pregnancy, please read the following to learn more about North Carolina adoption laws.